mooore-digital/magento2-module-wordpress-integration-cms/README.md

 All styles and script are loaded by default with you theme.
 We also offer a SCSS version of the styles.
 Which you can use with tools like [Snowdog Frontools](https://github.com/SnowdogApps/magento2-frontools).

+### Contribute

+Is something missing or found a bug.
+Feel free to support this Module by adding a Issue or Pull Request.